 Please note: The information provided is for general guidance and is not intended as legal advice.
-This list may not be exhaustive.
+This list may not be exhaustive, and inclusion does not represent an endorsement or guarantee of the services offered.

 Resources are available to support residents, including Know Your Rights materials, legal assistance, and family preparedness tools.
 Key steps include consulting attorneys, carrying a Red Card, and creating family plans, especially for households with children.
 Local services are listed to address legal and financial challenges.